The big news: Mulayam is ready to fight elections against Akhilesh Yadav, and nine other top stories

 - This is my ghar wapsi, says Navjot Singh Sidhu on joining Congress: Attacking the ruling Shiromani Akali Dali, the cricketer-turned-politician said a government by the people had now become a government by the family.

-- Suspected paedophile arrested in Delhi for molesting several school girls across states: Sunil Rastogi targeted children between the age of 9 and 10.
+- Suspected paedophile arrested in Delhi for molesting several schoolgirls across states: Sunil Rastogi targeted children between the age of 9 and 10.
 He would tell them that their parents had sent him and took them to isolated places.

 - At least 32 people dead after Turkish Airlines cargo plane crashes in Kyrgyzstan: The accident took place when the aircraft from Hong Kong was trying to land in Bishkek.